oditorium/django-exportjsonmixin/README.md

 The idea is to use [semantic versioning](http://semver.org/), even though initially we might make some minor API changes without bumping the major version number.
 Be warned!

+- **v2.0** separate the json export code into a separate function that can be be used without need for a mixin
 - **v1.0** initial version